 Welcome to Grow Your Own Food, an informative series on gardening and growing your own food in Canada.
 Each month Redawna Kalynchuk draws on her extensive gardening experience to guide you through a year of growing your own food - planning, planting, maintaining, harvesting and putting your garden to bed for winter.
-Today she demystifies the important first step in having a successful garden: knowing your garden's climate zone.
+Today she demystifies the critical first step in having a successful garden: knowing your Canadian gardening zone.

 Whether it's a backyard garden, a community garden plot or a balcony container garden, you've decided that 2017 is the year you want to start gardening.
 The idea of growing your own food is something most people envision and it’s easier than you think.
 With a bit of information you’ll have a basis to start planning for spring.

 Canadian Hardiness Zones